evennia/evennia/docs/sphinx/source/wiki/Quirks.rst

 property on the Character and the "character" property on the Player to point to each other.
 You must also set the lockstring of the Character to allow the Player to "puppet" this particular character.

-The default login system is very simple and intended for you to easily get into the game.
-The more advanced login system in ``contrib/`` along with the example character-creation system does not require such an initial coupling (i.e. you can create the coupling in-game).
-For your initial experiments, it's easist to create your characters from the normal MUD connection screen instead.

 Mutable attributes and their connection to the database
 -------------------------------------------------------